JuanHundred/web102_prework/README.md

 Challenges:

 Centering the texts in the introduction and the Our Games section was a bit challenging.
-The solution required for all the sections, minus the header section, to utilize flex box.
+The solution required for all the sections, minus the header section, to utilize flexbox.

 ## License